WorkingClassKid/PzPy_Discord/README.md

 ```

 ## Requirements
-Python 3.9 and above should work
+- Python 3.9 and above should work
+- Project Zomboid server / PzPy need to run on a Linux dedicated server/vps(tested with Ubuntu)(not tested on Windows)

 To install dependencies:
 `pip install -r requirements.txt`